gmrukwa/polyaxon-python-template/README.md

 ##### Minimal Standalone Experiment Explanation

 Polyaxon downloads `quay.io/kiiaed/plx-test:minimal` image and launches the container with 0.5-1 CPU and 1000-4000MB memory. `--git-preset` switch makes Polyaxon clone the repository that you're in.
-Thus, you need to pay attention to the `workingDir` setting in the [`polyaxon/jobs/minimal.yml`](./polyaxon/jobs/minimal.yml) - the last part is the name of your repo, so if you are using new repo, you need to change it.
 The container command is simply `python -u -m bin.minimal`.

 ### DiviK Example